 In our example above, 42 ones were renamed 4 tens and 2 ones.
 Then, the 4 tens are added to the 28 tens in the tens column to get 32 tens.

 It can be time-consuming to write the tens and the ones when doing multiplication.
-You can also do the following:
+As a shortcut, you can also do the following to find the product:

 There is even a shorter way to multiply with renaming.
 Generally, that is how we perform multiplication.